Bandits get a week of preparation ahead of series finale in Buffalo

 The Bandits lost a golden opportunity to fly home from the West coast with the trophy but after allowing five unanswered goals in the second half, Buffalo saw their 8-6 diminish as the team went on to lose by three goals.

 "I think honestly man we have to approach it like we approached this, we have a week now to prepare.
-I thought we made good adjustments on defense, I don't know what, but did they score last game 14 and 11 this time?
-Maybe, there are a couple we want back and a couple plays on defense that shouldn't happen so when we break down our system, they shouldn't get those opportunities and who knows maybe next time we keep them to less." said Priolo.
+I thought we made good adjustments on defense, I don't know what, but did they score last game, 14 and 11 this time?
+Maybe, there are a couple we want back and a couple plays on defense that shouldn't happen so when we break down our system, they shouldn't get those opportunities and who knows maybe next time we keep them to less," Priolo said.

 "You know, we know we won't win with 8 goals.
 We need to get at least in the double digits, get at least 12, a lot of props to Colorado they came out on top today, but we need to go back to the drawing board to see what we need to correct." said coach Tavares.